 - Tips for encouraging readers to comment

-Both posts are also a good example of how both the blogger and readers can interact with each other when encouraged properly.
+These posts are good examples of how both the blogger and readers can interact with each other when encouraged properly.